 Here’s how to set one up in ConvertKit:

-³⁾ Once you have completed your emails, go through them and select how many days apart you’d like for them to send after the subscriber’s last email.
+Once you have completed your emails, go through them and select how many days apart you’d like for them to send after the subscriber’s last email.
 Also, check off any days you wouldn’t like your sequence emails to send.
-For example, your subscribers will only receive your emails Monday through Friday.
+For example, if you don’t want your subscribers to receive emails on the weekend, only select Monday through Friday.

 5. Begin Communicating With Your List